-Are you someone who craves for sugar and can’t stop eating once you start?
-Can you connect yourself as being plagued with constant food cravings, specifically for sweets or refined carbohydrates, such as pasta, bread or potato chips?
+Are you someone who craves sugar and can’t stop eating once you start?
+Can you connect yourself as being plagued with constant food cravings, specifically for sweets or refined carbohydrates, such as pasta, bread, or potato chips?
 If yes, then you could be suffering from sugar and starch addiction.

-The rationale behind it is that sugar stimulates the brain to produce certain “feel good” hormones such as serotonin, which relieve stress and anxiety.
-Although it provides a temporary relief, but eating large amounts of sugar is linked to myriad health problems, including diabetes, obesity, high blood pressure, and other disorders.
+The rationale behind it is that sugar stimulates the brain to produce certain “feel good” hormones such as serotonin, which relieves stress and anxiety.
+Although it provides temporary relief, eating large amounts of sugar is linked to myriad health problems, including diabetes, obesity, high blood pressure, and other disorders.

 Know All About Sugars

 The American Heart Association (AHA) recommends that we should limit our daily sugar consumption to 7 percent or less of our daily calorie intake—that’s about 6 teaspoons (100 calories) for women and 9 teaspoons (150 calories) for men.

 2. Scout Out “Hidden Sugar”: